-As knives get used more, the blade starts to lose its sharpness and it can actually be quite dangerous using a blunt knife.
+As knives get used more, the blade starts to lose its sharpness, and it can actually be quite dangerous to use a blunt knife.
 So, by using a tool like a whetstone, you can get a dull and chipped knife back into a razor-sharp condition.

 Pair this service with a blog to offer additional maintenance and care tips to customers and build a client base.
 This can be a great source of recurring income and charge a premium price for this “expert” skill.

 44. Wrist Watch Flipping.